 All zones and agglomerations met the target values for arsenic and cadmium.
-Two zones (Swansea Urban Area and South Wales) exceeded the target value for nickel.
+Three zones (Sheffield Urban Area, Swansea Urban Area and South Wales) exceeded the target value for nickel.
 In these zones, the exceedance has been attributed to industrial sources.

-Concentrations of B[a]P were above the target value in five zones; Teesside Urban Area, Swansea Urban Area, Yorkshire and Humberside, the North East, and South Wales.
-In Teesside, Swansea and the North East, the exceedances are attributed to emissions from industrial sources.
-In South Wales, the exceedance results from a combination of industrial sources and domestic solid fuel use, while in Yorkshire and Humberside it is predominantly due to industrial emissions with some contribution from domestic sources.
-The remaining 38 zones were compliant with the target value for B[a]P, as shown in Table 3-6.
+Concentrations of B[a]P were above the target value in four zones; Swansea Urban Area, Yorkshire and Humberside, South Wales and Northern Ireland.
+In the Swansea Urban Area, South Wales, and Yorkshire and Humberside zones, exceedances are attributed to emissions from industrial sources.
+In Northern Ireland, domestic combustion is the main source of B[a]P.

+The remaining 39 zones were compliant with the target value for B[a]P, as shown in Table 3-6.

-Table 3-6 Results of Air Quality Assessment for As, Cd, Ni and B[a]P in 2015
+Table 3-6 Results of Air Quality Assessment for As, Cd, Ni and B[a]P in 2016